 2] Rename a folder

-OK, so every folder is created, KeeWeb automatically names it New.
-For some reason, it’s not possible to create the name for a folder before its creation, and it’s a bit annoying.
-For those who want to change the name, just click on the name of the folder at the bottom-left corner, and from there, change the name to the desired one.
+OK, so when every folder is created, KeeWeb automatically names it “New”.
+For some reason, it’s not possible to set a folder name before creating it, which is a bit annoying.
+For those who want to change the name, just click the folder name in the bottom-left corner and change it to the desired name.

 3] Save to the cloud

 The cloud, we’re sure everyone has heard of this term at some point in their lives while scouring the web or even on the news.
-As it stands, if you have a DropBox, Google Drive, or OneDrive account, then you can save your password data on either one.
+As it stands, if you have a Dropbox, Google Drive, or OneDrive account, then you can save your password data on either one.

 To save data to the cloud, select the name of your preferred folder at the bottom, then click on Save to.
 From here, the user should see the available cloud storage options, so choose the best one and follow the instructions.